fluent/fluent-bit-docs/pipeline/filters/grep.md

 ### Record Accessor Enabled

 Enable the [Record Accessor](../../administration/configuring-fluent-bit/classic-mode/record-accessor.md) feature to specify the KEY.
-Use the record accesso to match values against nested values.
+Use the record accessor to match values against nested values.

 ## Filter records